Security & Privacy

 No-Storage Architecture

 Your uploaded bill is read into memory, sent to Google Gemini for analysis, and discarded.
 The bytes never touch our disk or database.
-The only artifact we keep server-side is a SHA-256 fingerprint of the bill (no PHI, just a hash) used to detect refund-cycle abuse — that's it.
+We don't store the bill content or any bill-derived hash; refund-abuse protection runs through Stripe Radar and our published refund Terms, not a server-side fingerprint.

 The full report your browser displays comes from the encrypted blob plus the decryption key, both delivered fresh from the analyze endpoint.
 If you close the tab without saving the report, it's gone — neither we nor an attacker breaching our infrastructure can reconstruct it.